UKy-GIS/uky-gis.github.io/quick_start/readme.md

 # Typical workflow in GEO409, Fall 2018

-We have introduced a lor of tools this semester and sometimes it's a little confusing to figure which program to use and at what point in the workflow.
-Let's suggest a typical step by step workflow in the lab.
+We have introduced a lot of tools this semester and sometimes it's a little confusing to figure which program to use and at what point in the workflow.
+Between GitHub Desktop, VS Code, Jupyter Notebook, and, finally, ArcGIS Pro, let's suggest a typical step-by-step workflow in the lab.

 ## Fetch and pull any changes from remote repo